glendonchong562/CTFs/Cyber Grabs CTF 2022/Forensics/Mr. Robot/README.md

 4. **Check Metadata** - Nothing interesting using *exiftool*
 5. **Check LSB** - I was initally unsure how to do this so I skipped this
 6. **Check for multiple channels** - Single channel based on *exiftool*
-7. **Open in Audacity and check spectogram** - I used *Sonic Visualiser* but did not note anything interesting in the spectrogram
+7. **Open in Audacity and check spectrogram** - I used *Sonic Visualiser* but did not note anything interesting in the spectrogram
 8. **Slow down file** - No additional findings
 9. **Analyze waveform to see if it's binary** - Definitely non binary waveform